 - Prevention and remediation of:

 - Gender Discrimination

 - Sexual Harassment

 - Sexual Assault

-- Retaliation

-- When gender-based:

-- Bullying and Cyberbullying

 - Stalking

 - Intimate Partner/Relationship Violence

+- Bullying and Cyberbullying

+- Retaliation

 - Assurance of compliance with requirement to stop, prevent, remedy.

 - Assurance of compliance with final sanctions.

 THE ROLE OF THE TITLE IX COORDINATOR